2026 Lecture Awardees

 Mary Calo, 2022 Julia C. Blixrud Scholarship Awardee

 Mary Calo, a former social worker who transitioned into a career in librarianship, currently serves as public services coordinator at Brandeis University Library, where she manages 50 student staff members.
-In her previous career as a social worker, Calo focused on child welfare and emergency support, serving individuals and families of all ages, backgrounds, and experiences.
+In her previous career as a social worker, Mary focused on child welfare and emergency support, serving individuals and families of all ages, backgrounds, and experiences.
 She also served as adjunct faculty at the Boston College Graduate School of Social Work.
-Calo is currently pursuing a master’s degree in library and information science at San José State University.
+Mary is currently pursuing a master’s degree in library and information science at San José State University.
 Upon graduation, she hopes to find a position that allows her to practice librarianship from a whole-person perspective while prioritizing the health and well-being of all library patrons.

-Calo’s overview of the 2022 Fall Forum
+Mary’s overview of the 2022 Fall Forum

 2021 Lecture Awardee